 I have had several hard drives fail on me.
 It stinks!
 But a 4TB hard drive has never let me down.

 Hard drives are probably the one piece of travel blogger gear you need to buy.
 You can back up your blog files on them too!

 Camera Accessories for Travel Bloggers

 Carrying your camera around your next, in your hands, or digging it out of your pack gets annoying.
-This Peak Design clip removes all that from the equation by safely securing your camera onto a bag strap.
+A Peak Design Capture Camera Clip removes all that from the equation by safely securing your camera onto a bag strap.